aristocratos/bashtop/README.md

 Recommended alternative [iTerm2](https://www.iterm2.com/)

 Will also need to be run as superuser on OSX to display stats for processes not owned by user.

+The disk io stats on OSX shows iostats for all disks at the top instead of per disk because of limitations with psutil on OSX.

 For correct display, a terminal with support for: